adamgreen/Z80-Diversion/README.md

 * [chciken's TLMBoy: Implementing the GDB Remote Serial Protocol](https://www.chciken.com/tlmboy/2022/04/03/gdb-z80.html)

 ## Current Project State
-The Z80, RP2040 Pico boards, and SN74HC165 shift registers have been ordered from Digikey.
-Digikey has already shipped out this order.
+The Z80, RP2040 Pico boards, and SN74HC165 shift register ICs have arrived from Digikey.

 ## Next Steps
+* Use KiCAD to create schematic.
+* Use solderless breadboard for initial testing.
 * Use KiCAD to design the required PCB.
 * Order PCBs from [OSH Park](https://oshpark.com).
 * Receive parts from Digikey.